gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 ## Operators

-As Gleam does not treat Ints and Float generically, there is a pattern of an extra `.` to separate Int operators from Float operators.
+As Gleam does not treat integers and floats generically, there is a pattern of an extra `.` to separate `Int` operators from `Float` operators.

 | Operator          | Elm           | Gleam | Notes                                          |
 | ----------------- | ------------- | ----- | ---------------------------------------------- |